gradle/gradle-talks/talks/publishing/src/demos/demo-notes.md

   * Can publish just that component to a particular repository

 ## Installing to local maven repository

+Useful for Gradle-Maven integration: produce in Gradle and consume in Maven

-* 'gradle install'
+* `gradle install`
-* 'gradle publishToMavenLocal'
+* `gradle publishToMavenLocal`

 ## Publishing a source jar
 * Add source jar to project (without classifier)